asagi4/comfyui-prompt-control/README.md

 I try to avoid behavioural changes that break old prompts, but they may happen occasionally.

+- 2024-02-02 The node will now automatically enable offloading LoRA backup weights to the CPU if you run out of memory during LoRA operations, even when `--highvram` is specified.
+This change persists until ComfyUI is restarted.
 - 2024-01-14 Multiple `CLIP_L` instances are now joined with a space separator instead of concatenated.
 - 2024-01-09 AITemplate support dropped.
 I don't recommend or test AITemplate anymore.
 Use Stable-Fast instead (see below for info)
 - 2024-01-08 Prompt control now enables in-place weight updates on the model.
 This shouldn't affect anything, but increases performance slightly.
 You can disable this by setting the environment variable `PC_NO_INPLACE_UPDATE` to any non-empty value.